FAQs (How to Apply)

 What are the application deadlines?

 You apply for international programs two terms in advance.
 It is very important to meet these deadlines: Fall term, mid-January; Winter term, mid-April; and Spring term: mid-September.
-All applications, essays and unofficial transcripts are due by the third Friday of the appropriate month in the International Office, located on the third floor of Old Chapel.
-Decision letters are generally delivered to students' campus mail box at the end of the sixth week of term after 4:00 p.m.
-If accepted, students must select "commit" or "decline" at the International Programs online application site to confirm participation no later than the seventh week of the term applied.
+All application material including essays, and unofficial transcripts, etc., are due by the third Friday of the appropriate month on the International Programs Website.
+Decision letters are emailed on the Friday of the sixth week of term after 4:00 p.m.
+If accepted, students must select "commit" or "decline" at the International Programs online application site to confirm participation no later than the Tuesday of the eighth week of the term applied.

 Are all of the credits transferrable?

 In each program, all courses count toward the graduation requirement of 36 courses.
 For students who entered Union before Fall 2022, all terms abroad and exchanges satisfy the General Education "Other Cultures" requirement.
 Some courses with departmental designations count toward departmental requirements as well.

 Where do students live?